 The decision to nationalize Liverpool has been seen as a masterstroke by political analysts, who say that it will give the Tory/Lib Dem alliance a foothold in the traditionally Labour heartland of Merseyside.

 Liverpool have been struggling on and off the field recently, not helped by a huge 284m debt hanging around their necks.
-The government has said that, by being nationalized, the club will be free to conduct its business in a more settled manner, and would be free to deal in the transfer market, should they so wish.
+The government has said that, by being nationalized, the club will be free to conduct its business in a more settled manner, and would be free to deal in the transfer market, should it so wish.

 They will probably still go down though.